johnreynoldsventure/Trules-for-decisions/docs/index.md

+# de·lib·er·a·tion
+noun
+/dəˌlibəˈrāSH(ə)n/
+1. long and careful consideration or discussion.
+"after much deliberation we arrived at a decision"

 Deliberations have goals.
 You're spending time discussing a topic because you need to make decisions.
 If you don't decide something the deliberation has failed.